Tornike-Skhulukhia/CLI-Chess/README.md

 . add good docs for each functions about their input/output and functionalities/roles . ability to play using 2 different computers on same network using IP sharing . add logging for different levels of info that can be controlled with just pytho logging module to have more idea about debug info if needed
+. maybe also add functionality for messages when loading to show who win even without checkmate when having notation like 1-0 (not not very important for now)

 # how to run tests
 . ex: python -m tests.test_pawn